-From Tanah Abang go to platform 3/5 and take Yellow Line heading to Depok/Bogor then transit at Manggarai Station.
-Go to platform 3/5 and take the Red Line/Blue Line heading to Jakarta Kota Station then stop at Mangga Besar Station and take a 19 minutes walk to the West
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take the Red Line or Blue Line to Jakarta Kota and stop at Mangga Besar Station.
+Take a 20 minutes walk to the west

-From Sudirman go to platform 2 and take the Yellow Line heading to to Depok/Bogor then transit at Manggarai Station.
-Go to platform 3/5 and take the Red Line/Blue Line heading to Jakarta Kota Station then stop at Mangga Besar Station and take a 19 minutes walk to the West
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take the Red Line or Blue Line to Jakarta Kota and stop at Mangga Besar Station.
+Take a 20 minutes walk to the west

 see the link map or the map below